-In 2004, the international donor community issued guidelines which the Cambodian government must comply with in order to receive the promised funding support.
-The guidelines have yet to be implemented, yet every year international donors increase their funding support to the government.
-In 2006, international donations to Cambodia amounted to \$601 million, excluding support given by China.
-The World Bank has frozen some of these funds following reports of misuse, yet in 2007 its own funding support to Cambodia rose to \$689 million.
+In 2004, the international donor community issued guidelines which the Cambodian Government must comply with in order to receive the promised funding support.
+The guidelines have yet to be implemented, yet every year international donors increase their funding support to the Government.
+In 2006, international donations to Cambodia amounted to US\$601 million, excluding support given by China.
+The World Bank (WB) has frozen some of these funds following reports of misuse, yet in 2007 its own funding support to Cambodia rose to US\$689 million.

-International donors have resisted calls by national CSOs to use their power to keep the government in check.
+International donors have resisted calls by national CSOs to use their power to keep the Government in check.
 However, donors did acknowledge the importance of preserving the country's biodiversity and natural resources, as well as the significant contribution of agriculture to the Cambodian economy.
-International donors do most of their work through Technical Working Groups (TWGs) on agriculture, water, forestry, and natural resources.
+International donors do most of their work through Technical Working Groups (TWGs), on agriculture, water, forestry, and natural resources.
+Donors also work with relevant government ministries, but pay little attention to NGOs.